-For all tourists who plan to rent a car in Mexico, because “I know how drive… and buses are for ……..”, here’s a brief test.
+“Buses are for ……..”, here’s a brief test.
 (Assuming you could easily navigate all the odds and ends listed in Driving in Mexico (cruising?)

 Aha!
-Mexico is a Belt and Suspenders kind of country, eh?
+Mexico is a belt and suspenders kind of country, eh?

 You stop, right?